Antondomashnev/ADChromePullToRefresh/README.md

 # ADChromePullToRefresh
-Yet again custom pull to refresh for your needs.
+Yet another custom pull to refresh for your needs.

 Inspire by this dribble and Google Chrome iOS app